uuk0/mcpython-2---a-minecraft-clone-written-in-python/README.md

 and see the results quickly.

-I think it would be great to turn the project into more of a library / API... a Python package that you import and then use / configure to setup a world and run it.
+I think it would be great to turn the project into more of a library / API... a Python package that you import and then use / configure to set up a world and run it.
 Something along these lines...

 ```python